-The inaugural finals were also in Mauritius in 2019 and provided some rich entertainment, with records galore and a historic winner.
+The inaugural finals were in Mauritius in 2019 and provided some rich entertainment, with records galore and a historic winner.

 Here is a day-by-day recap of how that championship unfolded.